 Sperm Retrieval Explained: Techniques, Success Rates, Cost and More

 Sperm can be successfully retrieved from men in almost any situation using today's minimally invasive techniques.
 Sperm retrieval (also known as sperm extraction or sperm aspiration) helps men with a vasectomy, a failed vasectomy reversal, an absence of the vas deferens, or blockages anywhere along the seminal tract (obstructive azoospermia) obtain sperm.
 Even when the sperm count or quantity is so low it does not make it to the outside world (non-obstructive Azoospermia or NOA), sperm aspiration can help.
-The four primary sperm retrieval techniques are MESA, PESA, TESE, and MicroTESE which are often used in conjunction with IVF.
+The four primary sperm retrieval techniques are MESA, PESA, TESE, TESA, and MicroTESE which are often used in conjunction with IVF.

 What is Sperm Retrieval?

 Sperm retrieval is a surgical technique for sperm collection from the male reproductive tract.
 Some health conditions, such as blocked sperm ducts or procedures such as a vasectomy, prevent sperm from entering the semen and ejaculate, causing male infertility.
 With the help of sperm extraction techniques, viable sperm can be obtained from the testis or epididymis, and when used together with in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI), it can help infertile men have children.